Data Centers in Czech Republic

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps The country hosts over 1 direct cloud on-ramp, enabling dedicated access to 1 cloud region, as of September 2025.
-This includes a local on-ramp for AWS, allowing for secure, high-performance hybrid cloud architectures.
+Direct Cloud On-Ramps: The market features over 1 direct cloud on-ramp, enabling dedicated access to 1 AWS cloud region, as of September 2025.
+This allows businesses to establish reliable, high-performance hybrid cloud architectures.
+Other major cloud providers like Microsoft Azure and Google Cloud are accessible through private network connections from local data centers.

-Bare Metal Bare metal server options are readily available from multiple providers.
-Global suppliers like phoenixNAP offer dedicated servers, providing an alternative to traditional colocation for performance-sensitive workloads.
+Bare Metal: Bare metal server options are readily available from multiple providers.
+Global suppliers like phoenixNAP offer dedicated server hosting, providing businesses with the raw performance needed for demanding applications.

 Power Analysis

-Power Grid Reliability The national power grid is well-engineered and stable, particularly within Prague's key commercial zones where most data centers are located.
-Facilities in these areas typically have access to redundant power feeds from multiple substations, ensuring high levels of uptime.
+Power Grid Reliability: The national power grid is well-engineered, particularly in Prague where most data centers are located.
+Facilities are typically supported by redundant power feeds from multiple substations, providing the high levels of uptime required for modern digital services.

 Market Access, Business & Tax Climate